 - “An owner of a trade secret that is misappropriated may bring a civil action under this subsection if the trade secret is related to a product or service used in, or intended for use in, interstate or foreign commerce… Based on an affidavit or verified complaint satisfying the requirements of this paragraph, the court may, upon ex parte application but only in extraordinary circumstances, issue an order providing for the seizure of property necessary to prevent the propagation or dissemination of the trade secret that is the subject of the action.”

 Knowing how to protect your inventions before needing to protect your inventions can save you significant amounts of time, money, and worry in the long run.
-This matter may not seem so serious to those who invent as a hobby, but don’t wait until you see your IP being sold by another person on the television or elsewhere.
+This matter may not seem very serious to those who invent as a hobby, but don’t wait until you see your IP being sold by another person on the television, online, or elsewhere.

 Aspiring business people and hobbyists are equally encouraged to pick up One Simple Idea today!